zetkin/manual/README.md

     * Campaign basics and terminology
     * Creating a campaign
     * Campaign actions
+        * Creating an action
+        * Editing an action
+        * Handling sign-ups and bookings
+        * Sending action reminders
     * Analyzing campaign distribution and geography
 * Working with phone banking
     * Call assignment basics
     * Creating a call assignment
     * Managing callers
+        * Adding and removing callers
+        * Customizing targets for a caller
     * Analyzing call assignment progress
 * Managing your region
     * Location basics
     * Managing locations
+* Tips and tricks
+    * Using keyboard shortcuts
+    * Editing rich text
 * Tutorials
     * Plan a campaign
     * Mobilize a campaign using phone banking